rehive/docs/source/includes/_authentication.md

 }
 ```

-Resends all mobile verifications for an account.
+Resends mobile verifications for a mobile number.

 ### Endpoint